akka/akka/akka-docs/src/main/paradox/typed/guide/tutorial_2.md

 We can define the first actor, the IotSupervisor, with a few lines of code.
 To start your tutorial application:

-1. Create a new `IotSupervisor` source file in the `com.lightbend.akka.sample` package.
+1. Create a new `IotSupervisor` source file in the `com.example` package.
 1. Paste the following code into the new file to define the IotSupervisor.

 Scala